HMS Victory (1737): Loss

-Victory was wrecked, with the loss of her entire crew, while returning to England as the flagship of Admiral Sir John Balchen after relieving Sir Charles Hardy, who was blockaded in the Tagus estuary by the French Brest fleet.
+Victory was wrecked, with the loss of her entire crew, while returning to England as the flagship of Admiral Sir John Balchen after relieving Sir Charles Hardy, who was blockaded in the Tagus estuary by the French Brest fleet during the War of Austrian Succession.
 As Balchen's fleet reached the English Channel on 3 October 1744, it was scattered by a large storm.
 At around 15:30 on 4 October, the ships accompanying Victory lost sight of her near the Channel Islands.
 For over 260 years she was believed to have been wrecked during the night on Black Rock just off the Casquets.

 Frigates were dispatched across the English Channel to search for her where she was last seen wallowing on the horizon on 4 October.
 Eventually, Captain Thomas Grenville of HMS Falkland landed at Guernsey in the Channel Islands to provision, and there heard from locals that wreckage and part of a topmast had been seen on the island's shores.
 Further investigation proved that the wreckage did indeed come from Victory, which was believed to have run into the Casquets, a group of rocks nearby.
 Other wreckage washed up on Jersey and Alderney, whose inhabitants had heard distress guns the night before but were unable to provide aid in the severe storm.
 No trace of Victory's 1,150 sailors was found until the wreck was discovered in 2008.